1951–52 elections in India: Bihar^{*}

 ^{*} : Bihar was reduced slightly by the transfer of minor territories to West Bengal in 1956 under States Reorganisation Act, 1956.

-Bombay^{*}
+Bombay State^{*}

 ^{*}: On 1 November 1956, under States Reorganisation Act, 1956, Bombay state was re-organized by the addition of Saurashtra State and Kutch State, Nagpur Division of Madhya Pradesh, and Marathwada region of Hyderabad.
 The state's southernmost districts of Bombay were transferred to Mysore State while Abu Road taluka of the Banaskantha district was transferred to Rajasthan.

-Coorg^{*}
+Coorg State^{*}

 ^{*} : On 1 November 1956, Coorg State was merged into Mysore State as per the States Reorganisation Act, 1956.

 Delhi^{*}

 ^{*} : On 1 November 1956, under States Reorganisation Act, 1956, Delhi was made a Union Territory under the direct administration of the President of India and the Delhi Legislative Assembly was abolished simultaneously.
 Next legislative assembly elections in Delhi were held in 1993, when Union Territory of Delhi was formally declared as National Capital Territory of Delhi by the Sixty-ninth Amendment to the Indian constitution.